Iris setosa: Nomenclature and taxonomy

-It is occasionally confused with Iris hookeri, perhaps because several synonyms of Iris hookeri are I. setosa variants (I. setosa var. canadensis Foster, I. setosa f. pallidiflora Fernald, I. setosa subsp. pygmaea C.E.Lundstr. and I. setosa f. zonalis Eames).
+The species is occasionally confused with Iris hookeri, perhaps because several synonyms of Iris hookeri are Iris setosa variants: Iris setosa var. canadensis Foster; Iris setosa f. pallidiflora Fernald; Iris setosa subsp. pygmaea C.E.Lundstr.; and Iris setosa f. zonalis Eames.

-It was first described by Link (based on an earlier description by Pallas) in Jahrbücher der Gewächskunde in Berlin and Leipzig in 1820.
-It was originally described from specimens found in eastern Siberia.
-A second description was then published by William Rickatson Dykes (Iris 1913 p.
-92) as Iris brachycuspis In 1824, it was also described as Iris brachycuspis by Fisch. ex Sims in the Botanical Magazine.
-Iris brachycuspis and Iris setosa are now regarded as synonyms.
+Iris setosa was first described by botanist Johann Link (based on an earlier description by botanist Peter Pallas) in Jahrbücher der Gewächskunde in Berlin and Leipzig during 1820.
+The species was originally described from specimens found in eastern Siberia.
+A second description was then published by botanist William Rickatson Dykes (Iris 1913, p.
+92) as Iris brachycuspis.
+In 1824, the species was also described as Iris brachycuspis by Stephan Fischer and published by John Sims in the Botanical Magazine.
+The names Iris brachycuspis and Iris setosa are now regarded as synonyms.

-Iris setosa is an accepted name by the RHS, and gained the Royal Horticultural Society's Award of Garden Merit (RHS AGM).
+Iris setosa is a name accepted by the Royal Horticultural Society, and it gained their Award of Garden Merit (RHS AGM).

-It is one of the three iris species in the Iris flower data set outlined by Ronald Fisher in his 1936 paper "The use of multiple measurements in taxonomic problems" as an example of linear discriminant analysis.
+This species is one of the three Iris species in the Iris flower data set outlined by Ronald Fisher in his 1936 paper "The use of multiple measurements in taxonomic problems" as an example of linear discriminant analysis.

 Distribution and habitat

 Range

-The only iris species that is native to both Asia and North America, Iris setosa has a circum-arctic distribution.
+The only Iris species that is native to both Asia and North America, Iris setosa has a circumarctic distribution.'

-In the U.S., it ranges northward to the Brooks Range and southward to South-Central Alaska and the coastal Aleutian islands in Alaska, and is also found in Maine.
+In the United States, the species ranges in Alaska from the northern Brooks Range to Southcentral Alaska and the coastal Aleutian Islands, and it is also found in Maine.
 In Canada, its range includes British Columbia, Newfoundland, Quebec, and the Yukon Territory.

-In Russia, its range includes near the lower Lena River in Siberia.
-In China, its range includes Manchuria and east Jilin.
+In Russia, the range of the species includes near the lower Lena River in Siberia.
+In China, its range includes Manchuria and eastern Jilin.
 In Japan, its range includes Hokkaido and extends southward to Honshu.
-It is also found in Korea.
+The species is also found in Korea.

-The form of I. setosa that grows in Canada is thought to be slightly different from the Asian form.
-In Canada, it is found as far south as the shores of the Gulf of St. Lawrence and as far north as the estuary of Saint-Vallier, in Bellechasse county, Quebec.
+The form of Iris setosa that grows in Canada is thought to be slightly different from the Asian form.
+In Canada, the species is found as far south as the shores of the Gulf of St. Lawrence and as far north as the estuary of Saint-Vallier, in Bellechasse County, Quebec.

-I. setosa is found in many of Alaska's national parks, including Glacier Bay, Kobuk Valley, Lake Clark, Wrangell–St. Elias, Katmai, and Kenai Fjords, as well as Acadia in Maine, although its range is not limited to inside national parks.
-In Alaska, it is not found north of the Brooks Range.
+Iris setosa is found in many of Alaska's national parks—including Glacier Bay, Kobuk Valley, Lake Clark, Wrangell–St. Elias, Katmai, and Kenai Fjords—and in Acadia National Park in Maine, though the range of the species is not limited to national parks.
+In Alaska, it is only found south of the Brooks Range.

-In Japan, it is present in large numbers in Akkeshi, in eastern Hokkaido, Japan.
+In Japan, the species is present in large numbers in Akkeshi, in eastern Hokkaido, Japan.